Romantic Things to Do in Ashland VA: The Center of the Universe

 Wagner Jewelers Ashland VA

+Looking to get hitched?
+Then, going to a legit, historic jewelry store might just be one of the most romantic things to do in Ashland Virginia.
+For you.
 Several jewelry-makers wearing magnifying glasses, sit behind the counter hard at work.
-Surprisingly sophisticated for a small town, Wagner is the real deal.
+Surprisingly sophisticated for a small town, Wagner Jewellers is the real deal.
 Registered British Goldsmiths create custom pieces, restore beloved items, and offer jewelry appraisals.
 Owners Elizabeth Spahr and Susanna Wagner use unique stones in their beautifully crafted designs.
+One might call to you.

 Scotchtown Guide Patrick Henry's home